 Good value for the price.
 The tone is clear, especially through an amp.
 One suggestion: the included rosin could be higher quality, but overall, a fantastic starter electric cello.

-The bow needs to be rosinized for a long time before it can produce sound.
+A very good violin for beginners.
+The bow needs to be rosined for a long time before it can produce sound.
 The pegs will slip and require a lot of force to push in.
 The sound quality is pretty good though, and the surface is clean and even in color.
-A very good violin for beginners.

 I love my new viola.
-It was fairly cheap, but it's not a crappy instrument.
-It is well crafted.
+It was cheap, but it's not a crappy instrument.
 The only thing is one of my C strings sounds a little off but still fine.
 I love that it comes with a case, a bow, rosin.
 I'm very happy with my purchase.

 If you are a music lover, you should like and protect your instrument.
 Violin strings are very important, and the violin can't play wonderful music without the strings.